 The Founders of the Phi Mu - Rho Beta chapter at the University of Michigan-Dearborn include Celeste Andreu, Amy Bowen, Anne Cooper, Kathy Danyo, Carolyn Free, Lisa Lamburt, Maryann Pierce, and Lisa Withrow.

 During the summer of 1987, meetings were held amongst the girls.
-The founding members were all in attendence.
+The founding members were all in attendance.
 Kappa Gamma Beta was decided as the local sorority name.
-Kappa Gamma Beta recieved AD HOC status on September 1,1987.
-Official Rush was held September 14-18, 1987.
+Kappa Gamma Beta received AD HOC status on September 1st,1987.
+Official Rush was held September 14th through September 18th, 1987 and Kappa Gamma Beta was granted full club status on October 13th, 1987.

 On December 3rd, 1989, Kappa Gamma Beta was transformed into Phi Mu!

 Rho Beta Chapter after a 2011 Mock Rock win!

 Our Local Founder's Day is December 3rd and we celebrate each year by painting the rock outside of the University Center!

 Chapter alums and actives celebrating 20 years of Rho Beta at an Anniversary Ball in 2010!

 Since 1989, the Rho Beta chapter has committed themselves to service and sisterhood within the Dearborn community and all across the state of Michigan.

 Rho Beta Chapter on Bid Day 2017, welcoming and cheering for our new members!

 The Rho Beta chapter will be celebrating 30 years of love, honor, and truth this December, 2019 with an Anniversary Ball planned for Spring 2020!